 For over 6,000 academic institutions, government departments, and organizations around the world, the IELTS is an indication of the candidate's English language communication skills.
-IELTS being such a widely accepted and important evaluative exam, there are stringent quality control measures and standard processes followed while planning, conducting and evaluating the test and publishing the IELTS test result.
-Every process, starting from the IELTS registration to IELTS test result reporting, is done systematically and with great preparedness to ensure quality and maintain the reliability of the system.
+The test, being such a widely accepted and important evaluative exam, has stringent quality control measures and standard processes followed while planning, conducting and evaluating the test and publishing the test result.
+Every process, starting from the test registration to test result, reporting is done systematically and with great preparedness to ensure quality and maintain the reliability of the system.

 Where and When Do Test Takers Access the IELTS Results?

-It takes 13 days for the IELTS results to be declared.
+It takes 13 days for the test results to be declared.
 The results are published as individual Test Report Forms (TRF) and are posted to you by the test center.
-You could also check your provisional IELTS test result online by accessing any of these web pages (https://results.ielts.org/, https://ielts.britishcouncil.org/Results), 13 calendar days after the test date and up to 28 more days thereafter only:
+You could also check your provisional results online by accessing any of these web pages (https://results.ielts.org/, https://ielts.britishcouncil.org/Results), 13 calendar days after the test date and up to 28 more days thereafter only:

-- Online checking of the IELTS test result requires you to enter the same details as you have provided while registering for the exam.
+- Online checking of the results requires you to enter the same details as you have provided while registering for the exam.

 - Some test centers provide SMS results alert service.
 You might need to confirm this with your test center.

-- You can request for re-evaluation or Enquiry on Results, if need arise, by paying a fee.
+- You can request for re-evaluation or Enquiry on Results, if need arises, by paying a fee.
 However, only one re-marking is allowed for a test.

 Understanding the Test Report Forms

-Each Test Report Form contains your score for each section of the test, your overall score, and the version of the IELTS test you have taken - whether Academic or General Training.
-The IELTS test result (individual scores as well as overall score) is reported in the nine-band scale.
-In addition, your photo, nationality, first language, and your date of birth are included in the Test Report Form.
-TRFs are designed to include important security features so that no tampering can be achieved with them.
+Each Test Report Form contains your score for each section of the test, your overall score, and the version of the test you have taken - whether Academic or General Training.
+The test result (individual scores as well as overall score) is reported in the nine-band scale.
+In addition, your photo, nationality, first language, and your date of birth are included in the report form.
+The report forms are designed to include important security features so that no tampering can be done with them.

 - The Test Report Forms cannot be copied or replicated in anyway and should be kept safely.